 Your doctor may opt for this procedure if the disease has progressed to stage IV, where the bone has been destroyed.
-The procedure involves a replacement of the destroyed bones and cartilages with metal or plastic joint surfaces to restore the knee function.
+The procedure involves a replacement of the destroyed bones and cartilage with metal or plastic joint surfaces to restore the knee function.

-In this procedure, the surgeon removes a portion of either the tibia or femur or will insert a wedge of bone graft/synthetic bone to help take the weight off the damaged portion of the knee.
+In this procedure, the surgeon removes a portion of either the tibia or femur or inserts a wedge of bone graft/synthetic bone to help take the weight off the damaged portion of the knee.
 This is vital because taking weight off the affected area of the joint will relieve the patient of pain and promote healing.

 Other surgical procedures your doctor may recommend osteochondral bone (bone and cartilage) grafting, core compression, arthroscopic debridement and microfracture, and autologous chondrocyte implantation (ACI).